AlfaOrionis/AlfaOrionis/README.md

 #

-<a href="https://motorcycleshop.herokuapp.com/">Online Motorcycle Shop</a> 🏍️🛒
+<strong> <a href="https://motorcycleshop.herokuapp.com/">Online Motorcycle Shop</a> 🏍️🛒 <strong />

-An online motorcycle shop where u can create an account, make an order, and as an administrator u can add and delete products, brands, and categories.
+<p>An online motorcycle shop where u can create an account, make an order, and as an administrator u can add and delete products, brands, and categories.</p>

 <br />